Types of E-Commerce Frauds That You Need to Avoid

 - Invest in a security auditor to regularly check for weaknesses in your site

-You might also want to consider installing these programs into your website.
+You might also want to consider installing these programs on your website.
 These tools will provide your site and customers extra protection against fraudsters and hackers.
-These are:

 - McAfee Secure